-15 total points Does not meet Standard (Little or no evidence) Approaches Standard (Some evidence) Meets Standard (Clear evidence) Exceeds Standard (Clear, convincing, and substantial evidence) 0 1 2 3 Discussion 5 points Response to the prompt identifies two or fewer principle points and/or relies heavily on connections to personal/ educational contexts, rather than course readings or gifted education literature.
+10 points total 0 points total D (1 ) Critical Reading Response Rubric Exceeds Standard to points total Does not meet Standard Approaches Standard Meets Standard (Clear, convincing, and (Little or no evidence) (Some evidence) (Clear evidence) substantial evidence) 1 2 3 4 Discussion (x1) Maximum Total: 4 pts Response to the prompt identifies two or fewer principle points and/or relies heavily on connections to personal/ educational contexts, rather than course readings or gifted education literature.
 May not use critical lens to understand, evaluate, and/or reflect upon information presented through course content Response to the prompt identifies two to three principle points and includes connections to: course readings or literature in gifted education and personal/educational contexts.
 Attempts to use critical lens to understand, evaluate, and reflect upon information presented through course content Response to the prompt identifies three to four principle points and includes connections to: course readings or literature in gifted education and personal/educational contexts.
 Uses critical lens to understand, evaluate, and reflect upon information presented through course content Response to the prompt identifies three to four principle points and includes connections to: course readings, literature in gifted education and personal/educational contexts.
-Uses critical lens to understand, evaluate, and reflect upon information presented through course content Reflection on the Readings 5 points May not discuss how these readings apply to your professional context in gifted education May not address how these course readings advance thinking and/or the field May discuss how these readings apply to your professional context in gifted education Explains how these course readings have served to either advance your thinking or the field Discusses how these readings apply to your professional context in gifted education Explains how these course readings have served to advance your thinking and the field Elaborates on how these readings apply to your professional context in gifted education Explains how these course readings have served to advance your thinking and the field Connections to Course Content & the Broader Literature 5 points Includes a representation of one or no references from EDCI 626 readings, as well as one or no readings outside the scope of the course References selected are weakly connected to reflection prompt APA-style (6th ed.) used inconsistently or not at all Includes a representation of one reference from EDCI 626 readings, as well as at least two readings outside the scope of the course References selected are mostly connected to reflection prompt APA-style (6th ed.) used inconsistently throughout Includes a representation of one or two references from EDCI 626 readings, as well as at least three readings outside the scope of the course References selected are connected to reflection prompt APA-style (6th ed.) used consistently throughout Includes a representation of at least two references from EDCI 626 readings, as well as at least four readings outside the scope of the course References selected are meaningful and explicitly connected to reflection prompt APA-style (6th ed.) used consistently throughout
+Uses critical lens to understand, evaluate, and reflect upon information presented through course content Reflection on the Readings (x1) Maximum Total: 4 pts May not discuss how these readings apply to your professional context in gifted education May not address how these course readings advance thinking and/or the field May discuss how these readings apply to your professional context in gifted education Explains how these course readings have served to either advance your thinking or the field Discusses how these readings apply to your professional context in gifted education Explains how these course readings have served to advance your thinking and the field Elaborates on how these readings apply to your professional context in gifted education Explains how these course readings have served to advance your thinking and the field Connections to Course Content & the Broader Literature (x1/2) Maximum Total: 2 pts Includes a representation of one or no references from EDCI 626 readings, as well as one or no readings outside the scope of the course References selected are weakly connected to reflection prompt APA-style (7th ed.) used inconsistently or not at all Includes a representation of two references from EDCI 626 readings, as well as at least one reading outside the scope of the course References selected are mostly connected to reflection prompt APA-style (7th ed.) used inconsistently throughout Includes a representation of three to four references from EDCI 626 readings, as well as at least two readings outside the scope of the course References selected are connected to reflection prompt APA-style (7th ed.) used consistently throughout Includes a representation of at least five references from EDCI 626 readings, as well as at least three readings outside the scope of the course References selected are meaningful and explicitly connected to reflection prompt APA-style (7th ed.) used consistently throughout

-EDCI 626
+EDCI 626 Critical Reading Response Rubric